CPAN-Security/security.metacpan.org/docs/cna-faq.md

 #### What is the CPAN Security Group (CPANSec)?

 The CPAN Security Group (CPANSec) is a group of volunteers from the Perl community who work to support the security of the Perl ecosystem through education and outreach, security analysis of open source Perl distributions on CPAN, and support for fixing security vulnerabilities.
+CPANSec was founded at the Perl Toolchain Summit 2023 in Lyon.

 #### How is CPANSec related to the Perl and Raku Foundation (TPRF)?

-The Perl and Raku Foundation](https://perlfoundation.org) is a community organisation that supports the Perl and Raku languages and community.
+[The Perl and Raku Foundation](https://perlfoundation.org) (TPRF) is a community organisation that supports the Perl and Raku languages and community.

-CPANSec is a distinct group from TPRF.
+CPANSec is a distinct and independent group from TPRF, though they do cooperate when the circumstances call for this.

 #### How is CPANSec related to P5P?

-The [Perl 5 Porters](https://lists.perl.org/list/perl5-porters.html) (P5P) is a mailing list of people in the Perl community who take an interest in maintaining and growing the Perl language.
+The [Perl 5 Porters](https://lists.perl.org/list/perl5-porters.html) (P5P) is a mailing list of people in the Perl community who take an interest in maintaining and growing the Perl language and interpreter.

 While some of the people who maintain the Perl language are members of CPANSec, they are two entirely different groups.